Why ODU for an online addiction prevention and treatment certificate?

-When you graduate, you will have the knowledge, skills, and abilities to:
+When you complete this program, you will have the knowledge, skills, and abilities to:

 - recognize the signs and symptoms of substance abuse,